 Nissan believes that by charging and storing electricity in the LEAF, either with electricity generated at night or through other methods such as solar power, this system will allow households to receive a stable amount of electricity throughout the day.
 This could be used during periods of high demand to reduce the burden on the current power supply.

-Nissan is aiming to commercialize this system during the current fiscal year.
+Nissan is working with casting manufacturers to create more parts for these electric cars during the current fiscal year.

 “In the next few years, Tesla, Chevy, and Nissan plan to start selling long-range electric cars in the $30,000 range.
 Other carmakers and tech companies are investing billions on dozens of new models.
 By 2020, some of these will cost less and perform better than their gasoline counterparts.”